 This is my personal website for teaching and research purposes.
 Thank you for visiting.

-After years in various management and executive positions, after significant experiences in the area of startups, and after some time as a management advisor I am now a Professor of Strategic Management at ↬ CBS International Business School in Cologne.
-In addition, I also work as the managing director of the university founders network cologne (hochschulgründernetz cologne e.V.), which has the aim to support founders and to be founders to startup their own business.
+After years in various management and executive positions, after significant experiences in the area of startups, and after some time as a management advisor I am now a Professor of Strategic Management at CBS International Business School in Cologne.
+In addition, I also work as the Managing Director of the Gateway Gründungsnetz e.V., which has the aim to support founders and to be founders to startup their own business.

 I pursue the same approach also for my lectures in (agile) project management.
-We develop personas, stories and epics, we estimate efforts by help of agile poker, we conceptualize project control sheets, or make interactive investment calculations for projects.
+We use software for making project plans or backlog lists.
+We develop personas, stories and epics, we estimate efforts by help of agile poker, we conceptualize project control sheets, or make interactive investment calculations.

-Apart from the classical and tested methods for teaching I also employ new forms of knowledge transfer, e.g. by help of producing videos or websites.
-In a digital network economy with tight global markets it is absolutely essential to communicate ones own ideas, innovations and products.
+Apart from the classical and tested methods for teaching I also employ new forms of knowledge transfer, e.g. by help of producing webapps, escape rooms or videos.